 We drove along nearly deserted roads taking in the rolling hills and gorgeous clouds.

-The simplest building, farm, house, plot of land beckoned for us to and we imagined what retirement in this place would be like.
+The simplest building, farm, house, or plot of land beckoned for us and we imagined what retirement in this place would be like.

 Under the Tuscan clouds.

 Every photograph of the landscape looks painted by the hands of some higher being, it is remarkably beautiful.

 I don’t think I can ever get tired of that view, but I won’t bore you with any more shots of green, green fields, blue, blue skies, and fluffy clouds!
 We wandered for hours and eventually started making our way to Montalcino.

 Our plan was to explore the fort in the town.
 And climb up for more incredible views of the countryside and that of the town itself.

 After visiting, we walked through the town and as we were doing so it began raining so we ducked into a bar for a Spritz.
 Even drinking alcohol couldn’t kill the taste of the truffle!

 The rain disappeared; the sun came back out to brighten the sky and we followed the Tuscan clouds back to Florence.